Our pillars

 Our approach

-Gem Diamonds maintains a strong set of ethical principles at the foundation of everything we do.
-We insist on transparency and have zero tolerance for fraud, theft, modern slavery, child labour, bribery, corruption or any other form of wrongdoing.
-To support our ethical principles, we maintain a rigorous system of internal controls, a comprehensive internal training process and a stringent governance framework.
+We maintain a strong set of ethical principles that form the foundation of everything we do.
+We insist on transparency and have zero tolerance for fraud, theft, modern slavery, child labour, bribery and corruption or any other form of wrongdoing.

 Our human capital policies provide for the fair treatment of employees through negotiated remuneration, non-discrimination, and strict health and safety practices.